 With a flip-up seat that magically increases space in the back, the HR-V can hold taller items like a potted plant, as the second-row seat folds down flat, and the load floor is low to the ground.
 This makes for a flexible interior, and combined with its 58.8 cu.ft. of storage space, the HR-V is one of the most spacious in its class.
 It’s roomier than some larger crossovers, which offers a tremendous value when you do not have to spend the extra money for a larger vehicle that would typically provide more space.

-Another essential feature to look for when shopping for a subcompact SUV, like the Honda HR-V, is lots of standard and available technology.
+Another essential feature to look for when shopping for a subcompact SUV, like the Honda HR-V, is lots of standard and available technology, which you can learn how to use with the Honda Tech Tutor.
 It’s important to have the option to add the latest features and modern conveniences.
 This increases the value of the vehicle, and in the case of the HR-V, the value can be seen everywhere in this stylish, well-made interior.

 The most basic trim offers the smart folding rear seats, cruise control, and Honda’s Bluetooth HandsFreeLink system and a 5-inch infotainment display.
 This provides a lot of value at the base trim level.
 But climbing a little higher adds even more value.
 The next level is the Sport trim, and it adds a 7-inch infotainment screen with smartphone integration.
 This is a great value as this trim starts at only $22,520.1